Who am I to judge another, when I walk imperfectly?

 Avoid being judgmental

 Walt Whitman said, “Be curious, not judgmental.”
 Whether we take the time to think about it or not, we all are judgmental to some degree.
 Some may even consider it as human nature.
-However, even if it is found to be true as a part of human nature, it is not useful to us as human at all.
+However, yet if it is found to be true as a part of human nature, it is not useful to us as human at all.
 If we take the time to think about the impact judgment has in a person’s life, we will avoid being judgmental.

-Let’s think about why it is important to avoid being judgmental.
+Let’s think about why it is essential to avoid being judgmental.
 We see a person we do not know and based on their looks if we do not approve we pass judgment.
 Moreover, let’s consider how you would feel if that were you and another person was judging.
 That reason alone is enough why we should avoid being judgmental.

 Most of us judge others and don’t realize that what we are really doing.
 Whether we know it or not judgment is something we are taught from birth.
 Sri Chinmoy said, “Judge nothing, you will be happy.
-Forgive everything, you will be happier.
-Love everything, you will be happiest.”
+Forgive everything; you will be happier.
+Love everything; you will be happiest.”
 Thou are words that should be taken to heart, although most of us consider judging standard without thinking of the consequences that come along.

 Should we judge others?